Graduate Fellowships and Scholarships

 In addition to fellowships and scholarships for after Wellesley, there are a number of special funds available just for Wellesley seniors.
 The various fellowships and grants have different focuses and criteria as well as separate application processes.
 Applying can be a strenuous project, but it is also very good experience in itself and may, of course, result in your getting funding, so do give some serious thought to applying.

 Schiff Fellowships are merit awards of $2,000 intended to support the scholarly work of students enrolled in the senior honors program.
-Eligibility is limited to students currently enrolled in a 360 or intending to enroll in a 360 in Spring 2013.
+Eligibility is limited to students currently enrolled in a 360 or intending to enroll in a 360 their final Spring semester.
 Applications will be evaluated based on academic merit, feasibility of the research project, and its promise for providing a meaningful and productive intellectual experience.
-You can find further information about the Schiff at http://www.wellesley.edu/registrar/honors/schiff.
 Completed fellowship applications are due in October and should be sent to the Committee on Curriculum and Academic Policy, Green Hall 345.

-Information about additional research and travel opportunities for Wellesley students can be found at http://www.wellesley.edu/provost/students.
+Information about additional research and travel opportunities for Wellesley students can be found at the Provost's Office website - http://www.wellesley.edu/provost/students.